-There is a significant amount of work left to be done, and the sense of urgency is building with each new crisis.
-We have a responsibility to ensure the equitable distribution of aid, and the ethical utilization of development.
+A significant amount of work is left to be done, and a sense of urgency is building with each new crisis.
+We are responsible for ensuring the equitable distribution of aid and the ethical utilization of development.
 Effective communication is the key to solving the problems of our global community.
 By following the lead of Grace Tang and the rest of the team at Translators Without Borders, we can replace cultural and linguistic barriers with global connections and save lives.

 Written by GIM’s Contributing Writer, Cullen Heater

 1 “Linguistics.”
 Linguistics | Modern Languages and Cultures | University of Exeter, humanities.exeter.ac.uk/modernlanguages/research/groups/linguistics/.